JGCRI/gcam-doc/gcam-build.md

 The Java components of GCAM `XMLDBDriver.jar` and `ModelInterface.jar` are included with the GCAM source code (in the Git repository or release package) and are inherently cross platform.
 Users will not typically need to recompile these unless they need to apply bug fixes or feature updates.
 In such a case simple Makefiles have been provided.
 Note the [Java compiler](#23-java) is required.
 In both cases users will need the `<GCAM Workspace>/libs/jars` which are included in both the Mac and Windows Release Package or from the [ModelInterface Releases on Github](https://github.com/JGCRI/modelinterface/releases).

 ### 5.1 Recompiling ModelInterface.jar
-Users will need to set up the classpath and run the following.
+Users will need to set up the CLASSPATH and run the following.
 Note that the ModelInterface is developed in it's [own Git repository](https://github.com/JGCRI/modelinterface) but GCAM contains a submodule reference pointing specifically to the version known to work with your version of GCAM.

 ```
 export CLASSPATH=<GCAM Workspace>/libs/jars/\*